Beyond the yurt: Mongolian life in photos

 Paul Cox: One summer I was driving for six days to the border of Siberia to photograph the reindeer people (who use reindeer instead of yaks or cows.)

-The land was vast and boundless, the bumpy roads did not exist, our car broke down so often that we needed to bring an extra vehicle on the ride.
+The land was vast and boundless, most of the bumpy roads don't show on Google maps, our car broke down so often that we needed to bring an extra vehicle on the ride.
 And at one point -- in June -- it suddenly started to snow.

 Everything is unpredictable.